[section type=”Inline-Image-Panel” background=”white” name=”about”]

 [section type=”Inline-Image-Panel” background=”white” name=”apply”]

-To apply for ICA’s Business Resilience Program, please fill out this simple application form by June 1, 2020.
+To apply for ICA’s Business Resilience Program, please fill out this simple application form.
 We will contact you within 5 business days of receiving your application to schedule a phone call to discuss your eligibility.

 Contact firstname.lastname@example.org with any questions not answered in the FAQ section below.